-- Include agency staff on the SCR from their first day of work, irrespective of how long they work at the school (however agency staff used occasionally do not have to be taken off the SCR and then re-entered at a later date) - Check the member of staff's identity on arrival, and include this check on the central register
+- Include agency staff on the SCR from their first day of work, irrespective of how long they work at the school (however agency staff used occasionally do not have to be taken off the SCR and then re-entered at a later date) - Check the member of staff's identity on arrival, and include this check on the central register - Check that the agency's contract states that they operate safer recruitment procedures, that they will provide confirmation of all relevant safeguarding checks in relation to each employee supplied to the school, and will provide a copy of the original DBS disclosure.
+Such contracts will be subject to review as part of school inspection.
+The school should also inform the agency of its process for managing allegations.
+This will include inviting the agency's HR manager (or equivalent) to meetings and keeping the agency up to date with information about the school's policies - Before the individual starts work, obtain written confirmation from the employer/supply agency detailing all the recruitment checks carried out, and retain this confirmation on file.
+The template Agency Worker Vetting Record Form (which is available in the Safeguarding section of the GDST staff intranet) can be used to confirm that all appropriate checks have been completed.

-- Check that the agency's contract states that they operate safer recruitment procedures, that they will provide confirmation of all relevant safeguarding checks in relation to each employee supplied to the school, and will provide a copy of the original DBS disclosure.
-Such contracts will be subject to review as part of school inspection. - Before the individual starts work, obtain written confirmation from the employer/supply agency detailing all the recruitment checks carried out, and retain this confirmation on file.
-The template Agency Worker Vetting Record Form (which is available in the Safeguarding section of the GDST staff intranet) can be used to confirm that all appropriate checks have been completed. - Checks should include an enhanced DBS disclosure, which should be dated within the last 3 months unless the 'three month rule' applies (i.e. that the agency worker has moved from one placement to the next within the school workforce without a break in employment of three months or more).
+- Checks should include an enhanced DBS disclosure, which should be dated within the last 3 months unless the 'three month rule' applies (i.e. that the agency worker has moved from one placement to the next within the school workforce without a break in employment of three months or more).
 Note that a teacher working for a supply agency should have a fresh DBS check every 3 years (or earlier if there are grounds for concern or a break in service of 3 months or more).
-The school must receive a copy of the of the DBS certificate from the agency. - Ensure that the Principal or a directly delegated member of staff has assessed that the member of staff is suitable for the work for which they have been supplied - Require that such staff receive a copy of the school's safeguarding policy and relevant procedures - Require the staff to sign the Agreement (see Appendix B4) to confirm that they will work in accordance with the school's policy and procedures and retain a copy on file - Provide these staff with relevant training in relation to safeguarding and keep a record of such training - For all agency staff the central register must contain entries for post and date of appointment, the date of written notification from the supply agency for the following recruitment checks: identity, enhanced DBS with Barred List check (with the DBS number and date of issue), overseas (and EEA) check, and prohibition from teaching and prohibition from management checks (where relevant), disqualification from childcare (if appropriate), right to work in the UK, references, declaration of medical fitness, qualifications (where relevant) and previous employment history.
+From September 2021, the school need only see a copy of the DBS certificate from the agency if it contains information - Ensure that the Principal or a directly delegated member of staff has assessed that the member of staff is suitable for the work for which they have been supplied - Require that such staff receive a copy of the school's safeguarding policy and relevant procedures - Require the staff to sign the Agreement (see Appendix B4) to confirm that they will work in accordance with the school's policy and procedures and retain a copy on file - Provide these staff with relevant training in relation to safeguarding and keep a record of such training - For all agency staff the central register must contain entries for post and date of appointment, the date of written notification from the supply agency for the following recruitment checks: identity, enhanced DBS with Barred List check (with the DBS number and date of issue), overseas (and EEA) check, and prohibition from teaching and prohibition from management checks (where relevant), disqualification from childcare (if appropriate), right to work in the UK, references, declaration of medical fitness, qualifications (where relevant) and previous employment history.
 The school must also record whether the agency has supplied a copy of the DBS certificate, the date of sight of a copy of the certificate and show that the school has carried out its own identity check.